lembn/freez/README.md

 > cd freez
 > python main.py -g -n freez main.py
 > freez --version
-freez, version 1.4.0
+freez, version 1.5.2
 ```

 This builds `freez` as an executable, meaning it can be run without invoking `python` anywhere on the system.

-## TODO:

-- test uninstaller
+This also means that `freez` is now independent of Python, so python can be removed from this system if desired.